 International Financial Institutions (IFIs) are an important source of development funding.
 They account for a large portion of the non-core (earmarked, project-specific) funding of UNDP.
-UNDP has entered into formal agreements with some IFIs (the World Bank, the African Development Bank, the Asian Development Bank and the Inter-American Development Bank), and is working on additional agreements.
+UNDP has formal agreements with some IFIs (the World Bank, the African Development Bank, the Asian Development Bank and the Inter-American Development Bank), and is working on additional agreements.

 The private sector can make an important contribution to development by fostering innovation, providing funding and promoting entrepreneurship in developing countries.
 In many of our programme countries the preconditions for private sector development and the emergence of inclusive markets (i.e. markets that extend choice and opportunity to the poor as producers, consumers and wage earners) are not yet in place.
 To facilitate inclusive market development, UNDP focuses on connecting and integrating local producers with domestic and global markets.
 This work is supported by the Growing Inclusive Markets (GIM) and Business Call to Action (BCtA) initiatives.

 Both global and local foundations are providing strong backing for UNDP's development activities.
-UNDP recognizes the tremendous knowledge that foundations offer in a variety of areas ranging from governance, environment to health and financial inclusion and works with them to utilize their expertise and knowledge capacities.
-UNDP works in partnership with community foundations and civil society organizations at the community level in efforts to better address issues at the local level.
+We recognize the tremendous knowledge that foundations offer, ranging from governance and environment to health and financial inclusion; and work with them at the community level to better address local issues.

 For UNDP, civil society constitutes the full range of formal and informal organizations that are outside the state and market.
 This includes social movements, volunteer organizations, indigenous peoples' organizations, mass-based membership organizations, non-governmental organizations, and community-based organizations, as well as communities and citizens acting individually and collectively.